 The lowest level of the OSI model's hierarchy is the physical layer which involves "transmitting raw bits over a communication channel."
-Our second goal for this week will be to learn enough about the physical layer to appreciate the ways in which the physics of the communication media used places constraints on and provides opportunities for computer communication.
+Our goal for this week will be to learn enough about the physical layer to appreciate the ways in which the physics of the communication media used places constraints on and provides opportunities for computer communication.

 The readings for the week will come from our textbook (Peterson and Davie) and from texts by Tanenbaum and Walrand.
-(This is probably the only week where all the readings will come from textbooks.
-Most weeks, I will ask you to read sections of research papers that complement the material in the text.)
 I will put copies of the required material from Tanenbaum and Walrand online in PDF form.
-You can access the online version from the course web page: